outmoded/postmile/Readme.md

 ```

 Make sure to protect your vault.js files.
 If an attacker gets hold of them, you're screwed.
-If you are going to run this in a production environment, you should use TLS (HTTPS) for the web server (otherwise it's cookies and OAuth 2.0 bits are
+If you are going to run this in a production environment, you should use TLS (HTTPS) for the web server (otherwise it's cookies and Oz bits are
 pretty open for attacks).
 To configure TLS, set the 'process.web.tls' variable in the postmile/config.js file to point to your TLS key and certificate.

 # Startup